-Apartamento is widely recognized as one of today’s most influential interiors magazine.
-It is an indispensable resource for individuals who are passionate about the way they live and breaks the traditional magazine boundaries by offering readers a glimpse inside the lived-in, often cluttered homes of celebrities like Chloë Sevigny.
-The World of Apartamento is a celebration of the magazine’s 10th anniversary and features the best and most inspirational interiors from the publication’s pages.
+Apartamento is widely recognized as one of today’s most influential interiors magazines.
+It is an indispensable resource for individuals who are passionate about the way they live, and breaks the traditional magazine boundaries by offering readers a glimpse inside the lived-in, often cluttered homes of celebrities like Chloë Sevigny.
+The World of Apartamento is a celebration of the magazine’s 10th anniversary, and features the best and most inspirational interiors from the publication’s pages.

 Buy if you… love quirky and individualistic spaces.

 You may have never heard of Isabel López-Quesada, but across the pond, she is iconic.
 Innovatively combining period and contemporary furniture and art in a sophisticated mix, the homes of Isabel López-Quesada are inspirational and unforgettable.
 In At Home, the Spanish designer tells the story of her own homes—how she transformed an abandoned wax factory in a leafy district of Madrid into her family home and atelier, and how she created a country home out of a run-down Basque farm in the hills outside of Biarritz, France.

 Buy if you… have always dreamed of living on the Mediterranean.